Philipp-Sc/cosmos-rust-bot/README.md

 **Build terra-rust-bot**

- *To make the process as simple as possiblethe following bash script is provided: ./install.sh* *You can choose between three different build options:*
+ *To make the process as simple as possiblethe following bash script is: ./install.sh* *You can choose between three different build options:*
 * `./install.sh dev` fast build
 * `./install.sh prod` optimized build